jvcasill/defense/index.md

 *** pnotes

 - English-like stimuli produced an overall change in the log odds of voiceless responses (i.e. `pafri') of -0.56 ± 0.12 se (*z* = -4.61; p < 0.001)
-- The results of the second experiment showed that both the LL and the bilingual groups had language-specific expectations with regard to the perception of English and Spanish stops.
-In other words, both groups shifted their perceptual boundaries as a function of the language they thought they had heard, despite the fact that the only difference between the stimuli involved was the realization of `r'.

 ---

 ## Summary of findings

+### 2AFC (a)

+- LLs group shifted their perceptual boundary after two weeks of exposure to Spanish (low L1 use/high TL use/input)
+- Evidence for development of an L2-specific perceptual system/resetting of the perceptual boundary
+- By the end of the 7-week immersion program, the perceptual boundary of the LL group was within the range of BI

+### 2AFC (b)

+- LL and BI groups had language-specific expectations for stop perception
+- Both groups shifted their perceptual boundaries as a function of the language they thought they had heard
+  - only difference between the stimuli was the realization of 'r'

 *** pnotes

-The results of the first experiment revealed that the LL group did indeed shift their perceptual boundary with increased exposure to Spanish.
-The analyses suggested that after a mere two weeks of exposure, LLs identified the resynthesized stimuli differently from how they identified the same stimuli two weeks prior.
-This finding is taken as evidence of the development of an L2-specific perceptual system.
-In this case, the contrast involved, \textipa{/b/-/p/}, was one that already existed in their L1.
-Thus the learning that took place revolved around the resetting of the perceptual boundary between the stops in this contrast.
-The analyses found that by the end of the 7-week immersion program, the perceptual boundary of the LL group was within the range of the control group of simultaneous bilinguals.

-The results of the second experiment showed that both the LL and the bilingual groups had language-specific expectations with regard to the perception of English and Spanish stops.
-In other words, both groups shifted their perceptual boundaries as a function of the language they thought they had heard, despite the fact that the only difference between the stimuli involved was the realization of `r'.
+- replicates Gonz & Lotto
+  - with bilinguals (w/in subj design)
+  - extends findings to L2 learners

 --- .segue bg:grey